sbaack/pymac/README.md

 `pymac` is about utilizing the advantages of Python.org installers while mitigating some of their inconveniences:

 - The most obvious one being that you usually have to visit Python.org, download the version you need, and click through a GUI interface.
-- Python.org installers by default also install extras that you might not want: GUI applications, shell config manipulations, documentation and more.
+- Python.org installers by default also install features that you might not want: GUI applications, shell config manipulations, documentation and more (see [What is excluded](#what-is-excluded))
 - Python.org installers come with their own private copy of OpenSSL and require you to manually execute a command that installs and sets up SSL root certificates from the [`certifi` package](https://pypi.org/project/certifi/).
 This command only comes with the GUI applications.

 `pymac` mitigates this by a) enabling you to install Python.org versions entirely from the command line, b) customizing the installer to only install the basics: Python itself and Pip, and c) automatically installing and setting up SSL certificates.
 In addition, it offers commands to help manage multiple versions of Python.
 See [How it works](#how-it-works) and the [List of commands](#list-of-commands) for more information.